Do Ohio labor Laws Require Breaks and Lunches?

 Some employers take an automatic meal period deduction of 0.5 or 1.0 hours each day that employees work shifts over a certain length of time.
 While an automatic meal deduction policy does not violate the law, employees must be entitled to have an uninterrupted meal break in order for the deduction to be legal.
 If the employees have meal periods interrupted by work or are otherwise unable to take a meal break, employers must have procedure in place for employees to report missed and/or interrupted meal breaks because these meal periods are compensable time.

 There are many issues that arise when an employer utilizes meal period deductions.
-If you have questions about deductions, contact an Ohio unpaid wages attorney.
+If you have questions about deductions, contact Our Ohio unpaid wages attorneys.

 If employees have to clock out for use of the restroom or other short breaks, this may violate federal and state laws.
 Employers must compensate employees for these very short breaks.
 If an employer requires employees to clock out for all breaks, there employees may have a right to bring a lawsuit against the employer.